lokesh/pinback/README.md

 Confirm that the files in the AWS S3 bucket were updated.

 Finished!

+> [!NOTE]
-Remember that some calendaring apps only refresh their calendars once per day or two, so you might not see your latest check-ins immediately.
+> Some calendaring apps only refresh their calendars once every day or two, so you might not see your latest check-ins immediately.
+To confirm that everything is working, verify the contents of the calendar files directly in the S3 bucket by downloading the ICS files and opening them in a text edtior.